 the Heritage Center, I found Henry's farm last week.
 As I

 learned, his farm was repossessed during the Dust Bowl era and the Great Depression (as

 was the farm of his son, Ed).
-Unfortunately, Henry's farmhouse (above
+Unfortunately, Henry's farmhouse (Above center) was

 demolished in the 1950s and all that's left of it is a pile of rubble.

 (left), his father Henry (middle), and Henry's wife Petrina (right).